-Once your dog is coming into their golden years, you may wish to slow down and take more relaxed walks.
+Once your dog is coming into its golden years, you may wish to slow down and take more relaxed walks.
 Experts recommend thirty minutes per day for senior dogs, as this is just enough to keep arthritic and tired muscles moving!

 For dogs showing signs of mobility issues, it may be better to break that 30 minutes into 2-3 shorter walks throughout the day, giving them a chance to rest in between.

 Keeping to the same routes may also be useful for senior dogs who are suffering from some cognitive or directional issues.
 Familiarity will become your old dog’s best friend!
-Stick to your neighborhood, local parks, and similar landmarks to help keep your dog from getting confused, overwhelmed, or scared on your walk.
+Stick to your neighbourhood, local parks, and similar landmarks to help keep your dog from getting confused, overwhelmed, or scared on your walk.